-Symptoms of these allergies include itching, swelling, irritation in the throat, stomach pain, and hives.
-In severe cases, one may experience shortness of breath and difficulty in breathing, swelling of the throat and tongue, and even anaphylactic shock.
+Symptoms of these allergies include itching, swelling, irritation in the throat, stomach cramps, mouth sores, and hives.
+In severe cases, one may experience shortness of breath and difficulty in breathing, swelling of the throat and tongue, and anaphylactic shock k (1).

-In one study, a patient had developed swelling of the ears, erythema (reddening of the skin), and itching just within 10 minutes of pomegranate ingestion.
-Further investigation found she was allergic to apples and birch pollen (1).
+In a study, a patient had developed swelling of the ears, erythema (reddening of the skin), and itching within 10 minutes of pomegranate ingestion.
+Further investigation found that she was allergic to apples and birch pollen as well (1).

-This is another serious side effect.
 Pomegranate can interact with certain medications and cause undesirable side effects.
-These include the following (please check with your doctor on these):
+These include the following (make sure you cross-check with your doctor):

-- medications changed and broken down by the liver, like amitriptyline (Elavil), desipramine (Norpramin), fluoxetine (Prozac), ondansetron (Zofran), tramadol (Ultram), rosuvastatin (Crestor), etc.
+- Medications changed and broken down by the liver, like amitriptyline (Elavil), desipramine (Norpramin), fluoxetine (Prozac), ondansetron (Zofran), tramadol (Ultram), rosuvastatin (Crestor), etc. (2).

-- medications for high blood pressure, like ACE inhibitors (Capoten, Vasotec, Prinivil, Altace, Zestril, etc.) and antihypertensive drugs (Diovan, Cozaar, Cardizem, Lasix, etc.).
+- Medications for high blood pressure, like ACE inhibitors (Capoten, Vasotec, Prinivil, Altace, Zestril, etc.) and antihypertensive drugs (Diovan, Cozaar, Cardizem, Lasix, etc.).
 The juice may reduce blood pressure way too much, especially if someone is on antihypertensive drugs (3).

-Reports published in the Harvard Medical School also suggest that pomegranate can inhibit the action of an enzyme important for drug metabolism (2).
+As per another report, pomegranate can inhibit the action of an enzyme important for drug metabolism (4).

-If you are on any form of medication, please check with your doctor if you can take pomegranate.
+If you are on any form of medication, please check with your doctor if you can consume pomegranate.
 This is especially important if you are taking medications for high blood pressure.

 3. May Lower Blood Pressure Way Too Much

-Studies show pomegranates can lower blood pressure levels (3).
+Studies show that pomegranates can lower blood pressure levels (5).
 This is good news for most people.
 But individuals with low blood pressure must stay away from pomegranates to avoid blood pressure changes.

-This is one reason pomegranate may cause issues during surgery as well.
+This is one reason pomegranate may cause issues during surgery.
 Hence, stop pomegranate intake at least two weeks before a scheduled surgery.
 Since research is limited in this regard, it is important you speak to your doctor.

 These are some of the probable ill effects of pomegranates.
-In case you face any allergies post consuming pomegranates, here is what you can do.
+In case you face any allergies after consuming pomegranates, here is what you can do.

 What To Do If You Face Allergies

-Firstly, stop eating the fruit.
-Medical care is a must.
+Stop eating the fruit and avail medical attention immediately.
 But until you visit the doctor, you can make use of some quick remedies.

-If your symptoms involve a skin condition, do not rub or scratch the area.
-Also, don’t wash for long with soap or water as it will only irritate the area further.
-Gently apply a skin lotion or ointment – this helps maintain skin moisture.
+If your symptoms involve skin irritation, do not rub or scratch the area.
+Also, don’t wash for long with soap or water as it will irritate the area further.
+Apply a skin lotion or ointment.
+This helps maintain skin moisture.
 Also, change to loose-fitting clothing.